RSU 1 weighs replacement of 2 Bath elementary schools

 The Facilities Committee, due to meet next on Tuesday, Oct.
 22, will likely hold yet-to-be-scheduled public meetings to hear input on which direction is best.
 Whether one school would be built to replace the two, or two individual schools, is up for consideration.
 The entire RSU 1 Board of Directors has yet to discuss the matter.

-“There is a need for a new school to serve the elementary population in Bath,” Manuel said, pointing out both schools are aging and running out of space.
+“There is a need for a new school to serve the elementary population in Bath,” Manuel said.
 “The question deserves to be discussed … does it make sense to have one pre-K to 5 school, because it’s just more efficient (with) cost savings.”

 Both facilities were built in 1960 to each house K-5 students at two ends of Bath, but more recently were divided.
-Dike Newell (3 Wright Drive), has 225 students, and Fisher Mitchell (597 High St.), has 210, according to Manuel.
+Dike Newell at 3 Wright Drive, has 225 students, and Fisher Mitchell, 597 High St., has 210, according to Manuel.

 Meanwhile, he said his main focus is on the “mammoth project” being undertaken by the Wing Farm business park: construction of a new Morse High School, due to open in January 2021.
 But “we’re trying to look in the future at the same time.”